Mani2dev/Nerva/README.md

 ## Overview

-Barnacle is a honeypot orchestration framework that deploys multiple isolated traps in containers, collects logs, tracks suspicious activity, and exposes an operator dashboard for full control.
-Beyond honeypots, Barnacle also monitors system resources, manages services, and integrates role-based security controls.
+Segment-42 is a honeypot orchestration framework that deploys multiple isolated traps in containers, collects logs, tracks suspicious activity, and exposes an operator dashboard for full control.
+Beyond honeypots, Segment-42 also monitors system resources, manages services, and integrates role-based security controls.

 The long-term goal: real-time threat capture, live system forensics, and AI-assisted log analysis — all controlled through a secure, user-friendly interface.